google/novm/README.md

 * Performance.

-Okay, so there's a tiny hit.
+Okay, so there's a non-trivial hit.
 If your workload is very I/O intensive (massive disk or network usage), you will see a small but measurable drop in performance.
 But most workloads will not see a difference.

+(Note that this project is still experimental, and there's plenty of performance work still to be done.
+The above should be considered a forward-looking statement.)

 What are the advantages over traditional virtualization?
 --------------------------------------------------------

-* Performance.

-*novm* is built from the ground-up to be as simple and fast as possible.
-It aims to be highly concurrent and highly scalable for running large, next-generation cloud workloads.
-Traditional virtualization platforms have placed an emphasis on compatibility first, then on performance.
-(Not to say they aren't amazing.)

 * File-based provisioning.